-Allografts are commonly used in hip, knee, or long bone (arms or legs) reconstruction.
-The advantages are that (a) there’s no additional surgery needed to acquire the bone, and (b) it lowers the risk of infection since additional incisions or surgery on the recipient will not be required.
+Allografts are commonly used in hip, knee, or long bone reconstruction.
+Long bones include arms and legs.
+The advantage is there’s no additional surgery needed to acquire the bone.
+It also lowers your risk of infection since additional incisions or surgery aren’t required.

 Bone grafting is done for numerous reasons, including injury and disease.
 There are four main reasons bone grafts are used:

 - A bone graft may be used in the case of multiple or complex fractures or those that don’t heal well after initial treatment.